 The synthesizer can also produce musical instrument notes.
-Once again calling GD.play() triggers the sound, and the first parameter is an instrument, one of:
+Again, calling GD.play() triggers the sound, and the first parameter is an instrument:

-'''

-HARP

-XYLOPHONE

-TUBA

-GLOCKENSPIEL

-ORGAN

-TRUMPET

-PIANO

-CHIMES

-MUSICBOX

-BELL

-'''
+HARP XYLOPHONE TUBA GLOCKENSPIEL ORGAN TRUMPET PIANO CHIMES MUSICBOX BELL

-In this case GD.play() also accepts an optional second argument which specifies a MIDI note number in the range 21 to 108.
+In this case GD.play() also accepts an optional second argument that specifies a MIDI note number in the range 21 to 108.
 If this argument is omitted then it plays in C4, MIDI note 60.